Honor at Reed

 • A recommendation to the Vice President for Student Life (or designee) regarding sanctions.

-Deliberations are closed to the public, the procedural aide for the case, the Hearing Facilitator (SMB), and the rest of the Judicial Board not on the Hearing Board.
+Deliberations are closed to the public, the procedural aide for the case, and the rest of the Judicial Board not on the Hearing Board.
 The voting members (five for most hearing boards) hearing the case deliberate as a group.
 The Hearing Board determines a chronology of events (the finding of fact), the policy and honor violations such facts imply, and the recommended sanctions that such violations warrant.
 Deliberations generally take a prolonged period of time as the Board must be careful and thoughtful in considering all testimonies and options available to them.
 Once deliberations have concluded and the Hearing Board has made a decision, the Board collectively composes an extensive document to submit to the Vice President for Student Life (or designee) regarding the recommendations.

 Letter from the Vice President for Student Life (or Designee)

 Upon the conclusion of the Hearing Board’s deliberations, the Board submits to the Vice President for Student Life or their designee a document that includes the Board’s finding of fact, finding of violations, and recommended sanctions.
-The Vice President or designee reviews the submitted materials and determines whether or not they with the Board’s findings and recommendations.
+The Vice President or designee reviews the submitted materials and determines whether or not they agree with the Board’s findings and recommendations.
 The Vice President or designee may choose to meet with the Hearing Board to discuss any confusion or disagreement they have with the contents of the document.
 The ultimate decision, however rests with the Vice President or designee.
 Once the Vice President or designee makes a decision, they send a letter with to the complainant and respondent of the case.
 The letter that includes information on how to appeal the decision.
 Possible sanctions include:

 • Disciplinary probation